 Most entrepreneurs don’t set out to build a brand, an idea that transcends product or service; rather they worry about sales.
 But even if you don’t set out to build a brand you have to do both.
 In my experience I’ve seen that most entrepreneurs are scared of putting themselves out there and see no value in building brand ahead of building business, if they do they want to take shortcuts to building it by mimicking how established brands operate and how their brand visuals look like.

-The idea of mimicking and looking like everyone else came up on a recent project with a collaborator.
+Eztuto Studio who are into unique logo and brand identity design believe that the idea of mimicking and looking like everyone else will not travel far.
 There comes a point where every company in an industry looks, talks and acts the same; the only thing different is the color of their logo.
 And most don’t follow through on what they supposedly stand for, only when it suits them.

 And that’s the reason why mimicry is not a strategy.
 The problem with mimicking is you’re not yourself and are only thinking short-term.
 On to of that, you’re assuming that whoever you’re mimicking has the same set of challenges you do.